Juania

 Juania australis, the Chonta palm, is a species of flowering plant in the family Arecaceae, the only species in the genus Juania.
 It is a solitary trunked palm tree which is endemic to the Juan Fernández Islands archipelago in the southeast Pacific Ocean west of Chile.

 This palm is slow growing and has a green trunk; plants are either male or female.
 It is threatened by habitat loss.
 Only one mature tree grows outside its native island habitat.
-It is on the IUCN Red List of Vulnerable species.
+It is assessed as critically endangered on the IUCN Red List of Threatened Species.